BSO

 Inside the library are these hot antique statues of nude athletes.

 I haven't been on the Springfield College campus in years, and couldn't remember where the building was that was donated by Art Linkletter.
 I asked a student walking by and he had a totally blank expression on his face that made me realize he had never heard of Art Linkletter.
 I asked another student and got the same non-reply.
-Art Linkletter was a famous TV personality in the so-called golden age of television.
+Art Linkletter was a famous TV personality in the so-called golden age of television in the 1950's and 60's.
+A popular recurring segment of his show had him interviewing cute kids that was called, "Kids Say the Darndest Things."

 Finally I saw someone who looked like a faculty member and asked them.
 They said that the building constructed by Linkletter has been expanded to become the "Wellness Center."